AVSystem/scala-commons/docs/REST.md

 Serialized values of path & query parameters are automatically URL-encoded when being embedded into HTTP requests.
 This means that serialization should not worry about that.

-### JSON body parameter serialization
+### Body parameter serialization

-JSON body parameters are serialized into `JsonValue` which is also a simple wrapper class over `String`, but is importantly distinct from `PathValue`/`QueryValue`/`HeaderValue` because it must always contain a valid JSON string.
+Body parameters are by default serialized into `JsonValue` which is also a simple wrapper class over `String`, but is importantly distinct from `PathValue`/`QueryValue`/`HeaderValue` because it must always contain a valid JSON string.
 This is required because JSON body parameters are ultimately composed into a single JSON object sent as HTTP body.
+If a method is annotated as `@FormBody`, body parameters are serialized into `QueryValue` and combined into an URL-encoded form.

 There are no "global" implicits defined for `JsonValue` - JSON serialization must be either imported, defined by each "real" type manually or plugged in by REST API trait companion.
 For example,